Grouping is the arrangement of information based on the indicated characteristics.

 Time intervals and their use in reports

-Total is the highest level of grouping (cannot be moved).
-If the option is enabled, the report contains a grouping with the resulting data (the total duration of any state, the total number of registered events, etc.) in which all the subsequent groupings are nested (if there are any).
-The intervals are described in the table below.
+Total — the highest level of grouping (cannot be moved).
+If it is checked, the report contains a grouping with the resulting data (the total duration of any state, the total number of registered events, etc.) in which all the subsequent groupings are nested (if there are any).

 When grouping data, the events that began in the interval are included in it.
 To determine the duration of an event, its entire duration is taken into account, even if it has already ended in another interval.
 That is why in the Duration column there may be values exceeding the size of the interval itself.